 Rural Traditional Cottage

 Filled with books for every interest makes this rural traditional Irish cottage situated on a secluded country lane, both private and peaceful.
-7 kilometers from the village of Dromahair, and 8 kilometers from the town of Manorhamilton.
+7 kilometres from the village of Dromahair, and 8 kilometres from the town of Manorhamilton.
 Close to the River Bonet.